starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

   ```
   export NVPRESENT_ENABLE_SMOOTH_MOTION="1"
   ```
-- Vsync may need to be disabled in the game's graphics settings.
+{: .caution }
+>
-- Mangohud and other FPS monitoring HUDS may interfere with Smooth Motion.
+> - Mangohud and other FPS monitoring HUDS may interfere with Smooth Motion.
 Disable them if you experience crashes.
+> - Vsync may need to be disabled in the game's graphics settings.

 ## Gamescope not working